apache/incubator-kie-kogito-runtimes/README.md

         * WARNING: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
 This must be changed manually and committed.

+        * WARNING: script update-version-all.sh did not update all versions in all modules for 5.5.0.Final.
+Check all have been updated with the following and re-run if required.

+                $ grep -r '5.4.0-SNAPSHOT' **/pom.xml

         * Commit those changes (so you can tag them properly):

                 $ droolsjbpm-build-bootstrap/script/git-all.sh add .